-ATHLETE SAFETY 1st, CAPPAA, is a “not for profit” Education, Teaching, Scholarship, Research and Advocacy Web Site formulated by the editor, following 65 years of doing life, in good mental health, “a state of well-being in which this editor has realized his abilities, made mistakes, has coped with the normal stresses of life, but work productively and fruitfully, and able to make contributions to his community.”
+ATHLETE SAFETY 1st, CAPPAA, is a “not for profit” Education, Teaching, Scholarship, Research and Advocacy Web Site formulated by the editor / reporter, after 65 years of doing life, in good mental health, having a coped with the normal stresses of life, worked productively and fruitfully, and made contributions to his community.”

-Advocacy: “Nobody gets through doing mental life a 10 on a coping scale of 1 to 10.”
+Acording to the CDC, “Nobody gets through mental life doing a 10 on a coping scale of 1 to 10.”
 [TJM] “In psychology, coping means to invest one’s own conscious effort, to solve personal and interpersonal problems, in order to try to master, minimize or tolerate stress and conflict.
 Doing life, while coping, generally refers to adaptive, constructive, coping strategies, which reduce stressors and adversity, the stimuli for survival.
 Sixty-five + years of doing life and coping and then reflecting and researching are fundamental to advocacy from a voice of wisdom.
 [Mental Health definition, “Centers for Disease Control and Prevention, Program Performance and Evaluation Office, October 4, 2013]

-CAPPAA is an acronym for Child and Youth Physical, Psychological Endangerment and Maltreatment and Sexual Abuse, Negligent Supervision and Human Rights Disorders.
+CAPPAA is an acronym for Child and Youth Physical, Psychological Endangerment and Maltreatment and Sexual Athlete Abuse, Negligent Supervision and Human Rights violations.
 Children are less than 18 years and Youth are 15-24 years of age.